-Are leaders born or made?
-Most people would say both - part nature, part nurture.
-Great leaders have innate qualities of integrity, humility, fairness, vision, and determination.
+Do you think great leaders are born or can one be trained to be great?
+I would say as in all areas of human behavior, it's probably part nature, part nurture.
+Great leaders have innate qualities of integrity, humility, fairness, and determination.
 And they have the training and experience to lead with greatness.